 Has 25 different levels of resistance.
 The LCD screen shows you each workout and how high the resistance will get during the program.
 Has a time, distance, and calorie tracker.
 Designed to simulate natural strides.
 The handlebars can be adjusted.

 Has 24 built-in programs designed to target resistance and strength.
 Electro-magnetic resistance system contains 16 resistance levels.
 Device holder supports listening or streaming devices.
 Foot pedal made with nonslip textures.
 Floor stabilizers add further safety on uneven or wooden floors.

 Some users complain that the machine makes a clunking sound while working.

 Features Bluetooth connectivity and free app-based tracking tools.
 Offers an optimized drivetrain with a weighted flywheel for a smooth experience.
 Has a 350-pound load capacity.
-Warranty on frame, parts, electronics, and labor available.
+Offers 29 programs, including interval training and weight loss training.